root4root/tuninetd/README.md

 ```

 ### 6. Tuntapd
-I've found **tuntapd** in this package, what this for?
+I've found **tuntapd** in this package; what is this for?

-Well, if you're about to use tun/tap device with pcap sensor, you need some program binded to the interface, or pcap can't capture any packets.
-In some cases, network services release tun/tap when shutting down.
-Tuntapd could be used to keep device alive for pcap.
-Start tuntapd from your executable by "stop" event handler, after desired service go down and vise-versa.
+Well, if you intend to use a tun/tap device with a pcap sensor, you need a program bound to the interface, or pcap will not be able to capture any packets.
+In some cases, network services release (remove) the tun/tap device when shutting down.
+Tuntapd can be used to keep the device alive for pcap.
+You can start tuntapd from your executable's 'stop' event handler after the target service goes down, and vice versa.

 ### License
 MIT
-### Author
-Paul aka root4root \<root4root at gmail dot com><br/>
-**Any comments and suggestions are welcomed.**